viewmaster111/SpeedTest-1/README.md

 -Speed accuracy- is at it's peak

-*Version 0.4.0 Pre-Release*
+*Version 0.4.0 Pre-Release

-Bug Fix.
+-Bug Fix.

 Change log for older releases is <a href="https://github.com/jdc20181/SpeedTest/wiki/Change-Log">Here</a>
 #In the Lab